 Feyra, a young woman who applies her skills as a doctor in the harem of the Sultan, is shocked when she learns the Sultan’s mother is not only a Venetian woman but also her mother.
 As the dowager Sultana lies on her deathbed, Feyra also learns the Sultan has an evil plan to send a plague infected ship to Venice with her father as captain.
 Appalled, Feyra stows on board, determined to escape the clutches of her half-brother, as well as stopping the ship from reaching its destination.
-However, Feyra ultimately fails and learns her father is implicated in a wider plot to bring down the Venetians.

 The Venetian Contract is my third Marina Fiorato book and is possibly my favourite to date.
 Set in sixteenth century Venice and Constantinople, the story weaves a magical tale of east meets west, and I loved the contrasts between the Christian and Muslim worlds.
 Initially, I was surprised at the idea of a Muslim woman being a doctor, but it soon became obvious that Muslim women had far more freedom in the Ottoman empire than their present day equivalents.
 It is Feyra who is a little shocked at how backwards the Venetian women appear in contrast with their lack of education.
 I was little sorry we didn’t spend more time in Constantinople but that is a world I’m hoping to explore further in other books.